 Spending a couple of days in Los Angeles?
 Well, I am sure you will be interested in paying a visit to the Downtown area.
-Because of that, I have compiled an exciting list of things to do in Chinatown!
+Because of that, I have compiled an exciting list of things to do in Chinatown Los Angeles!

 In a city as big and diverse as Los Angeles, multiple Chinese enclaves exist.
 However, most residents would agree that the ‘official’ Chinatown is located Downtown.

-This area, located north of the Civic Center, lacks the size, vibrancy, and exoticness of other Chinatowns located in prominent cities (example, San Francisco or New York).
+This area, located north of the Civic Center, lacks the size, and vibrancy of other Chinatowns located in prominent cities (for example, San Francisco or New York).
 Notwithstanding, the deficit of certain elements does not take away the interesting and pleasant qualities of the area.

 In some way, we cannot blame Chinatown for not ‘fulfilling’ our expectations.
 The area has a turbulent past.
 Only one building from the original settlement remains.

 ‘Old Chinatown’ reached its heyday from 1810 to 1910.
 After years of neglect, buildings were demolished to build what is now Union Station (the major rail and bus hub in Downtown Los Angeles).

 Business-minded people developed the area as a tourist attraction and gave streets names resembling Chinese cities.
 In the 80s, commerce got a big push with the creation of new shopping centers and mini-malls.

 Most Chinese people have moved to the San Gabriel area (the biggest Chinese population in Los Angeles and what residents call ‘New Chinatown’).
 Because of this, Chinatown entered another period of neglect and scarcity.

 Nowadays, the opening of new restaurants/galleries, the celebration of special events, and the overall booming of Downtown Los Angeles have painted a bright rainbow over the area.